 - Logical operation: use the CASE statement to crate custom groups using conditional logic.
 There is no IF statement in Google DataStudio.
 However, by using CASE/WHEN should allow you to do exactly the same operations as the IF statement in Excel.

-How to create calculated fields in Google Data Studio?
+How to create calculated fields in Google Looker Studio (Data Studio)?

 When your data doesn’t give you enough information, it’s time to create a calculated field.